RigoMiranda/Next-js-preview-server/infrastructure/README.md

-# Welcome to your CDK TypeScript project!
+# Next.js Preview Server AWS CDK TypeScript project!

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`InfrastructureStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+* The `cdk.json` file tells the CDK Toolkit how to execute your app.
+* The `./bin/infrastructure` file creates the CDK App and  import the different stack.
+* In `./lib` you can find the definition of the stacks.

 ## Useful commands